 In the same episode, some people wearing fancy clothes are having a nice lunch when suddenly, River bursts into the room, guns ablazing, and demands that they take off their clothes.
 There was a good fifty people in there, some of them wearing Nazi uniforms, but River's entrance was just so crazy that they all just complied and then ran out into the street in their underwear.

 In the Seventh Doctor serial, "The Curse of Fenric", the Doctor pulls a Bavarian Fire Drill to gain access to a naval base.
 While speaking with a scientist on the base, he borrows some pen and paper and begins writing.
 When some soldiers realize what the Doctor pulled and confront him, he uses that very paper he wrote out in front of the scientist and presents it as proof of his right to be there.
+And then, in "Silver Nemesis", he heads straight to the Cybermen and cheerfully asks them, point blank:

 In "Victory of the Daleks," the Eleventh Doctor successfully holds a roomful of Daleks hostage armed with nothing but a Jammie Dodger, which he claims is the trigger for the TARDIS's Self-Destruct Mechanism.